dgendill/render-document/README.md

 >>> show example
 "  \n  Every man is the builder of a temple,\n    called his body, to the god he worships,\n    after a style purely his own,\n      we are all sculpters and painters, and our\n      material is our own flesh and blood \n      and bones.\n      \n      - Henry David Thoreau"
 ```

+# Tests

+You can see parser tests by running `stack test`.
+For continuous tests that
+rerun when files change run `./dev-test.sh`

 # Documentation